ericx1e/Word-Bord/README.md

-# Word-Bord
+# Word Bord
-Rotate rows and columns to form words in this Scrabble meets Rubik's Cube game! https://wordbord.com
+Rotate rows and columns to form words in this Scrabble meets Rubik's Cube game.
+Score as many points in the limit number of moves and secure a spot on the leaderboard! https://wordbord.com